hwmrocker/blog/README.md

 things I don't want to look up again

 You can use everything.
-If you like you can give me a beer when you meet me.
+If you like it and we meet sometime you can give me a beer.